Mintbase/Grants-Program/applications/perun_app_channels.md

 **Research.** The foundation for Perun State Channels was laid in “Perun: Virtual Payment Hubs over Cryptocurrencies”, [published at IEEE S&P 2019](https://ieeexplore.ieee.org/document/8835315), also available at [ePrint](https://eprint.iacr.org/2017/635).
 This is one of the most prestigious academic conferences in IT Security.
 An overview and summary of the research results is given in our [white paper](https://perun.network/wp-content/uploads/Perun2.0.pdf).

 **Software.** The go-perun library is available at https://github.com/perun-network/go-perun.
 It features protocols for ledger channels, app channels, and virtual channels.
-There currently exist backends for Ethereum, Cosmos, and Polkadot, with different sets of features enabled.
+There currently exist backends for Ethereum, Cosmos, and Mintbase, with different sets of features enabled.

 ### Ajuna